CC-Digital-Innovation/devops-workshop/code/WORKSHOP.md

       ```bash
       docker logs -f hello-world
       ```

       *NOTE: CTRL-C to break viewing the logs, or you can just open another terminal window.*

 10. Create a GitHub repo called hello-world

+11. Configure Git in your workspace

+    ```bash
+    git config --global user.email "you@example.com"
+    git config --global user.name "Your Name"
+    ```

-11. Commit hello-world to your newly created GitHub Repo
+12. Commit hello-world to your newly created GitHub Repo

+      *Note:  Make sure you are in the hello-world directory.*

       ```text
       git init